eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 Implicit type conversion is designed to look a little bit like subtyping to the user of an API, but it's _not_ subtyping, it doesn't obey the rules of subtyping, and it screws up the simple intuitive relationship between subtyping and assignability.

+For example, an implicit conversion doesn't "distribute over" a container type.
+If `A` is assignable to `B`, then we expect a `List<A>` to be a `List<B>`.
+And we might expect the expression `List(b,a)` to be of inferred type `List<B>`.
+Neither of these expectations are well-founded in a type system with implicit conversions.

-(In Ceylon, "`A` is assignable to `B`" is equivalent to "`A` is a subtype of `B`", always, everywhere, and transitively!)
+In Ceylon, you can trust your intuitions about subtyping and assignability because "`A` is assignable to `B`" is equivalent to "`A` is a subtype of `B`", always, everywhere, and transitively!

-Finally, user-defined implicit type conversions work by having the compiler introduce hidden invocations of arbitrary user-written procedural code, code that could potentially have side-effects or make use of temporal state.
+It gets worse.
+User-defined implicit type conversions work by having the compiler introduce hidden invocations of arbitrary user-written procedural code, code that could potentially have side-effects or make use of temporal state.
 Thus, the observable behavior of the program can depend upon precisely where and how the compiler introduces these "magic" calls.

-Back to our first example, Java's special-case implict type conversion of `Object` to `String` actually breaks the associativity of the `+` operator!
+Finally, back to our first example, Java's special-case implict type conversion of `Object` to `String` actually breaks the associativity of the `+` operator!
 Quick, what does this do:

 <!-- lang: java -->